 There may be Value Added Tax (VAT) in addition to the charter fee and APA, depending on the location of the charter.
 The percentage varies by country.
 We, your charter broker will advise you of the rate.

 What is the Booking Process or how do I book my yacht charter?

-After discussing your vacation plans with us we will present you with the yacht options based upon your dates, yacht charter destination, yacht type and size for your group.
-After your questions are answered and your yacht is selected the next steps are:
+After discussing your vacation plans with us, we will present you with the boat options based upon your dates, yacht charter destination, type of boat and size for your group.
+We will answer your questions, and you have selected your boat, the next steps are:

 Complete the paper work we will send you consisting of the following:

 - Travel insurance quote – we will need everyone’s date of birth and households.